husqybot/husqybot.github.io/docs/functions/utils.md

 :::

-## Color previewer

-To preview a color, run the command `/utils color view` and insert either a hex or an rgb value (not both).
-This will prompt with an embed and image of the color.

-## Domain safety check

-To check the safety of a domain, run the command `/utils domain validate_safety` and insert the domain name or a url.
-This will check the safety and reply with the results.

 ## QR-code generator

 To generate a QR-code, run the command `/utils generate_qr` and insert the metadata of the qr-code.
 Husqy will send an embed with the generated qr-code.